-A program for Windows (need .NET framework 4), OSX (need Mono 3.0.2 and XQuartz) and Unix (need mono and mono-basic) this say they README file, but is reported have really many problems or simply not work outside Windows) that run gif pixelated ponies like those ones on ponysay on your screen with interactivity one and each other, quotes and one or two games.
-Programmed by RoosterDragon with help of artists like Botchan, Jay Wright and many others artist.
+A program for Windows (need .NET framework 4), OSX (need Mono 3.0.2 and XQuartz) and Unix (need mono and mono-basic) this say they README file, but is reported have really many problems or simply not work) that run gif pixelated ponies like those ones on ponysay on your screen with interactivity one and each other, quotes and one or two games.
+Developed by RoosterDragon as coder and artists like Botchan, Jay Wright and many others artist.